droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

                           --daemon \
                           --pid-file=~/droonga/droonga-http-server.pid

-After that the cluster becomes empty.)
+After that the cluster becomes empty.

+### Restore data from a dump result, to an empty Droonga cluster

+Because the result of the `drndump` command includes complete information to construct a dataset same to the source, you can re-construct your cluster from a dump file, even if the cluster is broken.
+You just have to pour the contents of the dump file to an empty cluster, by the `droonga-request` command.

-Then you can restore the cluster from the dump file, with a command line like:
+To restore the cluster from the dump file, run a command line like:

 ~~~
 # droonga-request --host=192.168.0.10 \